 Department of Public Services

-Yard Waste Curbside Pick Up Current Schedule
+Yard Waste Curbside Pick-Up Current Schedule

 Compost beginning the 1st week of April on a consistent basis tells the end of May.
-Second, beginning the 1st week of June to the end of October, compost is on a bi-weekly schedule with routes being identified as route A and B, please refer to the compost schedule located in your Inkster calendar for your route in either A or B. Lastly beginning the 1st week of November to the end of November, compost begins on a weekly schedule.
-Any further questions or concerns please refer to our office number at 313-563-9774.
+Second, beginning the 1st week of June to the end of October, compost is on a bi-weekly schedule with routes being identified as routes A and B, please refer to the compost schedule located in your Inkster calendar for your route in either A or B. Lastly beginning the 1st week of November to the end of November, compost begins on a weekly schedule.
+For any further questions or concerns please refer to our office number at 313-563-9774.

 Please be aware: